pnkraemer/probdiffeq/docs/advanced_examples/physics_enhanced_regression_2.md

 This tutorial explains how to estimate unknown parameters of initial value problems (IVPs) using Markov Chain Monte Carlo (MCMC) methods as provided by [BlackJAX](https://blackjax-devs.github.io/blackjax/).

 ## TL;DR
-Compute log-objective of noisy observations of IVP solutions with ProbDiffEq.
-Sample from this objective using BlackJAX.
+Compute log-posterior of IVP parameters given observations of the IVP solution with ProbDiffEq.
+Sample from this posterior using BlackJAX.
-Evaluating the log-objective is described [in this paper](https://arxiv.org/abs/2202.01287) and the sampling is as done [in this paper](https://arxiv.org/abs/2002.09301).
+Evaluating the log-likelihood of the data is described [in this paper](https://arxiv.org/abs/2202.01287).
+Based on this log-likelihood, sampling from the log-posterior is as done [in this paper](https://arxiv.org/abs/2002.09301).

 ## Technical setup